 Whole life insurance

-With a whole life policy, you can accumulate a cash value that can be used to pay for premiums in the future or borrowed against if you have a financial need.
+With a whole life policy, you can accumulate cash value that can be used to pay for premiums in the future or borrowed against if you have a financial need.
 The premiums never increase, and the coverage never decreases or expires.
-But these benefits will result in higher premiums.
+However, these benefits will result in higher premiums.

 "Whole life insurance is primarily useful for avoiding taxes.
 The ability to accrue and borrow against the cash value has a drawback: The insurance company will deduct the amount outstanding from the death benefit," notes Kiss.